With about a month to go before classes start up again, time is running out to catch up on all of the books you’ve been wanting to read this summer!

 However, you’re anything like me, you find yourself with too many books you want to read during the school year when you have no time, and with not enough books you want to read when you actually have time.

-Therefore, following up on our last summer book list, today I have four more book recommendations, tailored to different personalities.
+Therefore, following up on our last summer book list (and our list of general book recs for college students), today I have four more book recommendations, tailored to different personalities.
 Read on to check them out!

 If #Effyourbeautystandards is Your Fave Hashtag: Invisible Monsters by Chuck Palahniuk: